 Have a look at this handy Hireaband guide to sound limiters.

 What if my band cancel or don’t turn up?

 Hireaband only works with entertainers with a professional and courteous attitude.
 Every aspect of your booking is contracted and confirmed in writing.
 Bands cannot cancel a booking for any reason other than serious illness for which we require relevant certificates.
 We perform meticulous checks through the life of the booking right up to the week of the engagement.
 We are therefore aware of any problems before they become an issue affecting the performance.
 Worst case scenario would be if the band are involved in an accident or break down on the way to an engagement (this has never happened yet) in this case we would do everything in our power to provide some form of entertainment.
-Hireaband has access to an enormous pool of talented entertainers plus we also operate a genuine emergency phone number which is always manned.
-However no agency can guarantee to cope with every eventuality although every reasonable effort is promised.
+Hireaband has access to an enormous pool of talented entertainers plus we also operate a genuine emergency phone number which is always manned - it's 07816 844 623.
+However, despite some claims to the contrary, no agency can guarantee to cope with every eventuality although every possible effort is guaranteed.

 What if my band change personnel or split up prior to my booking?

 Our bands don’t work for us.
 In fact we are employed by them to negotiate contracts on their behalf.
 As such we have no control over line up changes or a band’s decision to split up.
 Thankfully this is a very rare occurrence, but even if this does happen it’s our duty to inform you straight away and we’re normally in a position to offer alternatives.
 If a line up changes drastically or if a band splits you are entitled to cancel your booking with a full refund of your deposit.
 Please note though that in the case of illness a band has the right to use a qualified dep. (stand in) to be able to fulfill their booking.